kenrector/sigma-cpv-kit/README.md

 f00/f00rad/cpf0.ini | A simh V4/V4.1 initialization file for a RAD swapper system. f00/f00rad/f00rad.tap | A bootable CP-V F00 PO tape.
-This is a RAD swapper system with two file system disks. f00/f00rad/f00rad-system.zip | rad, sys1 and sys2 files. cpcpdoc.txt | An example of installing and running CP-V on the SIGGY dos based simulator written by Keith and George Plume in th 90's.
+This is a RAD swapper system with two file system disks. f00/f00rad/f00rad-system.zip | rad, sys1 and sys2 files. games/ | A folder containing game programs related to CP-V. games/Star_Trek_(BASIC) | Code based on Mike Mayfield's original Star Trek game from 1972-1973. games/Super_Star_Trek_(FORTRAN) | Code originally from the University of Texas for the VAX. cpcpdoc.txt | An example of installing and running CP-V on the SIGGY dos based simulator written by Keith and George Plume in th 90's.
 Simh procedures will be different to siggy but the CP-V interactions will be the same. lcmcpv00.pdf, lcmcpv01.pdf | Documents to provide an overview of CP-V.  This material was prepared by Keith to assist the Living Computer Museum to install and bring up CP-V on a Sigma 9 computer system.
 MTLU00.tap | A stand-alone bootable diagnostic progam.
 Start simh with one of the above .ini files and boot this from mt0.